kevinvandenbreemen/ktt/README.md

 # Main Features
 ## Macros
-Macros will provide a syntax that looks as follows:
+Macros have a syntax that looks as follows:
 ```
 {@macro:MacroName}
 ```